Sia: 2007–2010: Some People Have Real Problems and We Are Born

 In 2007, Sia released a live album, Lady Croissant, which included eight live songs from her April 2006 performance at the Bowery Ballroom in New York and one new studio recording—"Pictures".
 A year later, she left Zero 7 on friendly terms, replaced by Eska Mtungwazi as the band's frontwoman.
 Sia released her fourth studio album, Some People Have Real Problems on 8 January 2008.
 The album peaked at No. 41 in Australia and was certified gold by the Australian Recording Industry Association.

 It charted at No. 26 on the US Billboard 200, becoming Sia's first to chart in the United States.
 Some People Have Real Problems yielded four singles, including "The Girl You Lost to Cocaine".
 It peaked at No. 11 in the Netherlands and No. 12 in Spain; it additionally reached No. 8 on the US Hot Dance Club Songs.
 Another single from the album was "Soon We'll Be Found".

 In May 2009, Sia released TV Is My Parent on DVD, which includes a live concert at New York's Hiro Ballroom, four music videos and behind-the-scene footage.
 At the ARIA Music Awards of 2009, Sia won the Best Music DVD category for TV Is My Parent.
 She also received a nomination for Best Breakthrough Artist Album for Some People Have Real Problems.

 In 2009, American singer Christina Aguilera approached Sia about writing ballads for Aguilera's sixth studio album.
 The final product, Bionic, includes four songs co-written by Sia.
 Later in 2010, Sia also co-wrote "Bound to You" for the soundtrack of the film Burlesque, which starred Aguilera and Cher.
 The song was nominated for Best Original Song at the 68th Golden Globe Awards.
-In May 2011, Sia appeared on the inaugural season of the U.S. version of The Voice as an adviser for Aguilera, who served as a vocal coach and judge.
+In May 2011, Sia appeared on the inaugural season of the US version of The Voice as an adviser for Aguilera, who served as a vocal coach and judge.

 In June 2010, Sia released her fifth studio album, We Are Born.
 The release peaked at No. 2 on the ARIA Albums Chart and was certified gold by the Australian Recording Industry Association.
 The release of the album was preceded by three singles: the lead single, "You've Changed", was released in December 2009 and charted at No. 31 in Australia.
 The follow-up single, "Clap Your Hands", peaked at No. 17 in Australia, No. 10 in the Netherlands and No. 27 in Switzerland.
 At the ARIA Music Awards of 2010, We Are Born earned Sia two categories won: Best Independent Release and Best Pop Release.
 Meanwhile, at the 2011 APRA Music Awards, Sia received a nomination for Song of the Year for "Clap Your Hands".
 To promote We Are Born, Sia gave the We Meaning You Tour, which visited North America and Europe in April–May 2010.
 The We Are Born Tour followed with stops in Australia in February 2011 and North America in July–August 2011.